Learning to Infer Generative Template Programs for Visual Concepts: Appendix Overview

 \section{Appendix Overview}

-We overview the contents of our appendices and supplemental material.
+We overview the contents of our appendices.
 In Section~\ref{sec:app_more_results} we provide additional experimental results.
 In Section~\ref{sec:app_domains} we provide more information concerning our various visual domains.
 In Section~\ref{sec:app_net_details} we provide details of our learned models.
 In Section~\ref{sec:app_train_details} we provide details on how we design our training procedure.
 In Section~\ref{sec:app_exp_details} we provide further details of our experimental design.
-In Section~\ref{sec:app_baseline} we describe implementation considerations of each alternative we compare our system with.
-Finally, in Section~\ref{sec:app_algs} we provide pseudo-code for select parts of our method.
+Finally, in Section~\ref{sec:app_baseline} we describe implementation considerations of each alternative we compare our system with.

-In our accompanying supplemental material we additionally provide (i) qualitative few-shot generation results, (ii) qualitative co-segmentation results, (iii) all images used in our perceptual study, (iv) further information on our procedurally generated target dataset for the layout domain (including visualizations of every concept and details on our train-val-test split), and (v) visualizations of synthetic training data from each domain.